nipakke/drizzle-zero/README.md

 Convert this Drizzle schema to a Zero schema:

-> **Note:** Starting from version 0.3.0, the API no longer uses `createSchema` from Zero.
-The examples below show the current API usage.

 ```ts
 import { createZeroSchema } from "drizzle-zero";
 import * as drizzleSchema from "./drizzle-schema";